OULibraries/docker-workshop/README.md

 server configuration file used to serve the Drupal 8 site as well as the NGINX environment file.

-The MySQL image is built fro mthe Dockerfile in the `mysql` directory.
+The MySQL image is built from the Dockerfile in the `mysql` directory.
 Like with NGINX, this image does not require any additional customization beyond the public NGINX image.
 Under `mysql/resources`, you can see the `init` directory and the standard MySQL environment file.
 The `init` directory will be mounted into the